devlooppear/SetupMyLLM/README.md

 🚀 **This project sets up Ollama with Open WebUI and Llama 3!** With this setup, you can use your LLM without an internet connection and ensure that your data stays private on your own computer.

+## 🐳 Requirements

+- `Docker`: Ensure Docker version 25 or higher is installed.
+You can download and install Docker from the [official website](https://docs.docker.com/engine/install/).

 ## 🛠️ Setup

 1. **Clone the Repository:**